Pingxiang Jiangxi, China Travel Guide

 Prepare for sudden weather shifts.

-For a revitalizing experience, walk through one of Pingxiang's public parks in the early morning or evening.
+For a revitalizing experience, walk through one of Pingxiang's city parks first thing in the morning or evening.

 Always ensure your mobile payment apps are topped up or carry small cash for motorcoaches and taxis.